dippel-perk/informaticup/README.md

                {substitute} ...
 ```

-When adding the substitute command at the **end** of the arguments you will have two additional parameters
+When adding the substitute command at the **end** of the arguments, you will have two additional parameters

 ```
 main.py [...] substitute